Bill Snyder Family Football Stadium: Renovations and Future Projects

 A Phased Master Plan initiative was launched in 2011, starting with new Fan Amenities and Turf as Phase I. Phases II and III launched the construction of The West Stadium Center and new Vanier Family Football Complex.
 This Master Plan was estimated to take 15 years to complete from the completion of Phase I (renovations to the east side's upper deck) in August 2011.

-In 2018 K-State replaced its playing surface as it installed Astro- Turf's newest product – RootZone Trionic 3D – becoming the first Division I football program in the country to install the product.
+In 2018 K-State replaced its playing surface as it installed AstroTurf's newest product – RootZone Trionic 3D – becoming the first Division I football program in the country to install the product.
 Additionally, the east side club was renovated.

 In September 2019, an updated facilities master plan and fundraising initiative was launched and is ongoing.
 This plan includes the renovation and construction of new and existing facilities encapsulating all university sponsored sports.
 Total cost for football improvements is planned to exceed $126.5 million.
 Funding is being primarily driven by philanthropic gifts.
 There are no plans to add seating to the stadium at this time.

 On December 8, 2021, ground broke for construction of a new Indoor Football Practice Facility which will allow direct access from BSFS and the Vanier Complex.
 This will include an indoor and outdoor practice field and will also bring improvements to the east concourse and provide space for an Indoor Gameday Fan Zone.
 Budget is set at $32.5 million and is set to open for use in October 2022.
 This new practice facility will be in closer proximity to the Vanier Football Family Complex compared to the location of the current indoor football complex which is south of Bramlage Coliseum.
 The old indoor facility is slated to be repurposed as part of the greater Facilities Master Plan to serve as the new Indoor Track Complex.

 Traditions

 Pregame Show

 The pregame show features various traditions and is headlined by K-State's Marching Band, "The Pride of Wildcat Land" and features a sequence of traditional band tunes including the schools Alma Mater, Wildcat March, Wabash Cannonball, and Wildcat Victory.
-This also show showcases the spirit squads as well as a dedicated entrance for the school's mascot, Willie Wildcat, who leads the crowd in a K-S-U chant before leading the team onto the field.
+This also showcases the spirit squads as well as a dedicated entrance for the school's mascot, Willie Wildcat, who leads the crowd in a K-S-U chant before leading the team onto the field.